 The Philosophy of Commensurablism

 In this essay I will lay out what my general philosophical views are, and my reasons for holding them, before I begin diving into the details of the implications of them on other broad approaches to philosophy, and on the many narrow subtopics of philosophy, in subsequent essays.

 Whenever we find ourselves trying to do anything at all, trying to make some state of affairs or another the case, there are always two questions it behooves us to ask:

 - how to do it, how does that state of affairs come to be the case – a descriptive question; and

 - why to do it, why should that state of affairs come to be the case – a prescriptive question.

 But the answers to each of these kinds of questions can prompt more questions of the same kind in return.
 And as those chains of answers and further questions careen off toward infinity, we can begin to wonder how or even if there can ever be found ultimate answers to ground those chains of questions, in either direction.
-Thus big philosophical issues arise, both about what there is at all and how it came to be, and about what there ought to be at all and why it should be that way.
+In a way, all of philosophy stems from wrestling with the discomforting prospect of these infinities, as daunting questions arise about both what if anything there really is at all, and how it came to be, and also what if anything there morally ought to be at all, and why it should be that way.